 To see some of ratty dinners served at ECC foster homes check the pictures bellow!

 Foods to avoid are:

-After all, breeders and pet stores are businesses, and their priority is making a profit, not providing adequate care, housing, exercise, and medical assistance to the animals.
+After all, breeders and pet stores are businesses, and their priority is making a profit.
+It's not providing adequate care, housing, exercise, and medical assistance to these animals.

-The breeders and pet mills (where the animals get purchased from, in order to come to the pet store) are mass-breeding facilities that crowd many animals into barren cages with little regard for their welfare.
-The breeding fancy rats females at these farms are forced into lives of confinement, only to be destroyed or discarded when they can no longer churn out cute young ones.
+All breeders and pet mills (where the animals get purchased from, in order to come to the pet store) are mass-breeding facilities, that crowd many animals into barren cages, with little regard for their welfare.
+The breeding fancy rats females at these farms are forced into lives of confinement, only to be destroyed or discarded, when they can no longer churn out cute young ones.

 Knowing there are already thousands of homeless fancy rats, why not choose to adopt instead?
 The only way to break the cycle of homeless animals in shelters, abuse of animals in pet stores, and by initially well-intentioned pet owners, is to #AdoptDontShop.